Jiisala/Tira-labra-2022/Documentation/testing_report.md

    43.75894284248352 seconds

 By Investigating the result we can see that the BSP algorithm, cellular automata and RNG perform at much faster pace than Floodfill or corridors.
 For floodfill that is expected, because it potentially needs to visit each cell of the map multiple times.
 There are versions of the algorithm that are optimized better than the one used here.
 The different algorithms used are of course not directly comparable with each other, in terms of performance, but the test shows clearly which of them would need to be optimized most urgently if better performance was sought.
 The number for cellular automata is lower than expected.
 I did not factor in the original creation of the array.
 It seems to affect the outcome more than I thought, even if it is created only once vs the 1000 times the algorithm is ran.
 This became more evident when testing with bigger array dimensions.
-There probably is something in how python handles arrays that I don't know explaining the situation.
+There probably is something in how python handles arrays that I don't know explaining the situation, or there is something fishy with my testing method.

 # Manual testing